Luoyang sexual slavery case: Makeshift dungeon

-In August 2009, Li bought a residential compound in Luoyang's central Xigong district and dug a dungeon in his basement, spending more than a year digging the cellar.
+In August 2009, Li bought a residential compound in Luoyang's central Xigong district and excavated a concealed underground structure connected by a narrow tunnel to rooms four meters below.
 The dungeon has been described as a 'fortified underground cellar' and 'subterranean prison'.

-Li's cellar was located under a residential building.
-It had a space of less than 20 sqm.
-There was a tunnel connecting into the cellar with a diameter opening of 60 cm and can only be crawled through by a person.
-The tunnel led to two bedrooms, 4 meters underneath the cellar.
-Li Hao placed seven metal doors to prevent his captives from escaping.
-The dungeon was 215 square meters.
+The cellar had an area of less than 20 sqm.
+Li Hao installed seven metal doors to prevent his victims from escaping.
+The dungeon had a total area of 215 square meters.

-Li's intention was to make money from online pornography and forcing them to engage in prostitution at nearby hotels, saying he was inspired by the financial success of porn websites he viewed in 2007.
-Li forcibly kept his captives starved so that they would have little energy to escape.
-He would only feed them once every two days.
-He later gave them computers so that they could watch movies and play games, but they had no Internet access.
-The only time they were allowed to leave was when Li needed money.
-Li would then force his captives to sleep with other men for cash.
-The women ate and defecated in the rooms, and the cellars were described as 'dank' and 'smelly'.
-Apparently some of the women were competing for Li's attention.
+Li testified that he was inspired by the financial success of pornographic websites he viewed in 2007 and intended to make money from online pornography and soliciting his victims for prostitution at nearby hotels.
+Li starved his captives so that they would have little energy to escape.
+He would feed them once every two days.
+Li later provided computers without internet access so the captives could watch films and play games, but permitted them to leave only when arranging commercial sex with clients.
+The women ate and defecated in the bedrooms, and the cellars were described as 'dank' and 'smelly'.

-In October and December 2009, Li first lured two women, Zhang Xuanxuan (张宣宣 an alias) and Duan Moumou (段某某 aged 18 at the time), into his basement, detaining Zhang and Duan by violence, blackmail, and coercion.
+In October and December 2009, Li first lured two women, Zhang Xuanxuan (张宣宣, an alias) and 18-year-old Duan, into the basement, detaining them through violence, blackmail, and coercion.

-In December 2010, Li used the same method to detain nineteen-year-old Jiang Moumou in his dungeon.
+In December 2010, Li used the same method to detain 19-year-old Jiang in his dungeon.

-In March, May, and July 2011, Li successively brought three other women: twenty-year-old Zhang Moumou, Cai Moumou (aged 16 years old at time of death), and twenty-three-year-old Ma Moumou.
-He raped the women repeatedly, causing Zhang Moumou to become pregnant.
+In March, May, and July 2011, Li successively brought 20-year-old Zhang Moumou (alias), 16-year-old Cai, and 23-year-old Ma.
+He raped the women repeatedly and impregnated Zhang Moumou.

 He repeatedly abused and raped the six women, forcing them into prostitution.
-He filmed them and posted the pornography online for profit.
+He filmed them and posted the pornography online for money.
 He later forced three of the captives to kill two of the other women.